inbox-pj/springboot-microservice-k8s/README.md

-# Microservices with Spring Boot and Spring Cloud on Kubernetes Demo Project
+# Microservices with Spring Boot and Spring Cloud on Kubernetes

 ## Getting Started